koyan04/customer-management-portal/backend/README_TELEGRAM_BOT.md

 - The bot supports polling and is designed to read token/config from `app_settings` (settings_key = 'telegram').
 - For production we recommend running the bot under a process supervisor (PM2 or systemd) and using a Postgres advisory lock so only one instance polls Telegram.
 - A health endpoint is available at `/internal/bot/status` and Prometheus metrics at `/metrics`.
+ - In user details, there is a "Refresh" button to re-fetch the latest info (works for active, soon, and expired users).

 Recommended setup (PM2)
 1. Install pm2 globally (on the server):